-Stillwild Therapy comes from the belief that healing means rediscovering two things: the stillness that steadies you, and the wild spark that makes you feel alive.
+Stillwild comes from the belief that healing means rediscovering two things: the stillness that steadies you, and the wild spark that helps you feel more like yourself again.

 Looking up at tall green trees in a forest with sunlight filtering through the leaves.